Contents

-On 1 June 2021, a major update to the Franchising Code of Conduct (Code) was passed by parliament.
-The changes were focused on better balancing the power difference between the franchisor and franchisee by focusing on 3 main areas:
+On 1 June 2025, a major update to the Franchising Code of Conduct (Code) was passed by Parliament.
+The changes are designed to better balance the power dynamics between franchisors and franchisees by focusing on three main areas:

-In addition, there are a number of more minor changes on specific areas of the code.
+In addition, there are several more minor changes on specific areas of the Code.

 When Are These Changes Coming Into Force And How Will It Apply To My Franchise?

-The changes to the new Code are coming into force on 1 July 2021
+The changes to the new Code come into force on 1 July 2025.

-All franchise agreements after 1 July 2021 will need to comply with the new Code.
+All franchise agreements entered into after 1 July 2025 must comply with the updated Code.

-As a franchisor, it would be best practise to review and update any Disclosure Document and Franchise Agreements you have in place.
+As a franchisor, it is best practise to review and update any Disclosure Document and Franchise Agreements you have in place.

 Dispute Resolution

-The primary change made to dispute resolution is the availability of arbitration and conciliation as additional forms of dispute resolution.
+The primary change in dispute resolution is the inclusion of arbitration and conciliation as additional forms of alternative dispute resolution (ADR).

 Old Code

-• Mediation was the only available alternative dispute resolution (ADR) process.
+- Mediation was the only available ADR process.

 New Code

-• Clause 40B is a new clause and explicitly allows franchisees with similar disputes to discuss the dispute for the purpose of deciding whether to agree to resolve their dispute in the same way.
+- Clause 40B is new and explicitly allows franchisees with similar disputes to discuss the matter collectively to decide whether to resolve their disputes in the same manner.

 Impact

-• Franchisors cannot now rely on any confidentiality provision or other argument to prevent franchisees from seeking to resolve a similar dispute collectively.
+- Franchisors can no longer rely on confidentiality provisions or other means to prevent franchisees from collectively addressing similar disputes.

 Pre-Entry Disclosure

-There is a new document – the “Key Facts Sheet” – that is now part of the documents that must be given to a franchisee before they enter into a franchise agreement.
-In addition the changes focus on:
+A new document – the “Key Facts Sheet” – has been introduced as a mandatory disclosure tool that must be provided to a prospective franchisee before entering into a franchise agreement.
+In addition, the changes focus on:

-• Additional disclosure obligations when the franchisor or its associate has an interest in a lease (whether as a landlord or the tenant); and
+- Additional disclosure obligations when the franchisor or its associate has an interest in a lease (whether as a landlord or tenant); and

 Key Facts Sheet